jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     };
     ```

 1. Now that we have it defined in the implementation, we need to create the configuration HTML file.
 Create a file named `sym-simplevalue-config.html` in the same directory as the implementation and presentation files.
+Like the presentation layer, the configuration layer is basic HTML.
+In the example below, we define two sections, Text Color and Background Color, and add a color picker custom control, `format-color-picker`, under each section. `format-color-picker` is an AngularJS [directive](https://docs.angularjs.org/guide/directive) to add the ability to use the PI Coresight color picker to a custom symbol. `format-color-picker` has two custom attributes that are used to link it back to the underlying symbol, `property` and `config`. `property` points to a property on the passed in config object. `config` is the config object of the symbol.

     ```html
     <div class="c-side-pane t-toolbar">